ministryofjustice/send-legal-mail-to-prisons/maintenance_pages/README.md

 ### Redirecting traffic to the maintenance page

-To redirect traffic to the maintenance page we need to point both the SLM and CR39 ingresses to the maintenance page services.
+To redirect traffic to your maintenance page, change the serviceName (look for service: name:) field in your current ingress to point to maintenance-page-slm and redeploy the ingress.

-This involves changing the value of `spec/rules/http/paths/backend/serviceName` in file `helm_deploy/send-legal-mail-to-prisons/templates/ingress.yaml` for both ingresses.

-The ingress named `check-rule39-mail` should change `serviceName` to `maintenance-page-cr39-svc` and the ingress named `send-legal-mail-to-prisons` should change `serviceName` to `maintenance-page-slm-svc`.
-The changes will be applied when the application is redeployed.

-Advanced Kubernetes users may wish to just edit the ingresses in place but be aware that a redeployment of the application will override manual updates.
+The following command can be used to update the ingress - kubectl edit  ingress <slm-public-ingress-name> -n <namespace>

+By changing the current ingress you can ensure that you do not incur any downtime.

 ### Cleaning up

 When the service is back up we need to point the ingresses back to the application service and remove the maintenance page services.

 Reverse the changes previously made to the ingress files using the same method as before.
-Both ingresses should have `serviceName: send-legal-mail-to-prisons`.
+The serviceName post this change should be restored to send-legal-mail-to-prisons.

 Delete the maintenance page resources by running this command from this directory:
 ```